Azure/secrets-store-csi-driver-provider-azure/website/content/en/configurations/identity-access-modes/pod-identity-mode.md

     metadata:
       name: <any-name>
     spec:
-      azureIdentity: <name of AzureIdentity created from previous step>
+      azureIdentity: <name of the AzureIdentity created in previous step>
-      selector: <label value to match in your app>
+      selector: <label value to match in your pod>
     ```

     ```
     kubectl create -f aadpodidentitybinding.yaml
     ```

-2. Add the following to [this](https://github.com/Azure/secrets-store-csi-driver-provider-azure/blob/master/examples/nginx-pod-inline-volume-pod-identity.yaml) deployment yaml:
+6. Add the following to [this](https://raw.githubusercontent.com/Azure/secrets-store-csi-driver-provider-azure/master/examples/nginx-pod-inline-volume-pod-identity.yaml) deployment yaml:

     Include the `aadpodidbinding` label matching the `selector` value set in the previous step so that this pod will be assigned an identity
     ```yaml